Alemi7523/Alemi7523.github.io/index.md

 Repel***.
 We are done with the items, so let’s focus on getting the Red Heracross for our purpose.

-We need it on the northwest par of the map.
+We need it on the northwest part of the map.
 Step on any of the branches close to Heracross and it will go to the southwest part of the forest.
 Now go down through the left side to scare it again.